729studios/scottnorton-io.github.io/_posts/2021-07-17-scotts-scratch-the-surface.md

 ## Content

-This template is the starting poing for the **Quick Answer** lightning talks.
+This template is the starting poing for the **Scratch The Surface** lightning talks.

 ### The intro video template